wustzdy/MemOS/README.md

 mem_cube.dump("tmp/mem_cube")
 ```

-What about **`MOS`** (Memory Operating System)?
-It's a higher-level orchestration layer that manages multiple MemCubes and provides a unified API for memory operations.
+**`MOS`** (Memory Operating System) is a higher-level orchestration layer that manages multiple MemCubes and provides a unified API for memory operations.
 Here's a quick example of how to use MOS:

 ```python
 from memos.configs.mem_os import MOSConfig